aspose-zip/Aspose.ZIP-API-References/english/net/aspose.zip.lzip/lziparchivesettings/compressionthreads/_index.md

 ---
 title: LzipArchiveSettings.CompressionThreads
 second_title: Aspose.ZIP for .NET API Reference
 description: LzipArchiveSettings property.
 Gets or sets compression thread count.
-If the value greater than 1 multithreading compression will be used
+If the value is greater than 1 multithreading compression will be used
 type: docs
 weight: 70
 url: /net/aspose.zip.lzip/lziparchivesettings/compressionthreads/
 ---
 ## LzipArchiveSettings.CompressionThreads property

 Gets or sets compression thread count.
-If the value greater than 1, multithreading compression will be used.
+If the value is greater than 1, multithreading compression will be used.

 ```csharp
 public int CompressionThreads { get; set; }